oneminch/Bentolio/README.md

 # Bentolio

-A minimal portfolio template built with Nuxt 4, Tailwind CSS 4, and GSAP.
+A minimal portfolio template and Nuxt layer built with Nuxt 4, Tailwind CSS 4, and GSAP.

 All content and basic styling are configured via `app/app.config.ts`.